Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Use the keyboard shortcut `⌘ Cmd + X` (Mac) or `Ctrl + X` (Linux/Windows) to cut markers or points in the selected time range and on selected tracks and channels to the clipboard.
 - Use the keyboard shortcut `⌘ Cmd + V` (Mac) or `Ctrl + V` (Linux/Windows) to paste markers or points saved in the clipboard at the playhead position.
 - Use the keyboard shortcut `⌘ Cmd + D` (Mac) or `Ctrl + D` (Linux/Windows) to duplicate markers or points in the selected time range and on selected tracks and channels at the end of the selected time range.
+- Use the keyboard shortcut `i` to insert markers or points at the playhead position (if the playback is running) or at the start and end of the selected time range (if the playback is not running) .
 - Click and drag a marker to move it to the desired time.

 ### 6.2.
 Table